incrdblegh/practice/README.md

-This repository contains simplistic solutions to some of the DSA that I covered.
+This repository contains solutions to some of the DSA that I covered.